frontenddogma/web-development-glossary/manuscript/e.md

 External
 : Originating outside one’s organization.

+Extract, Transform, Load
+: The general procedure of copying data from one or more sources into a destination system which represents the data differently from the source(s) or in a different context.
+The ETL process became a popular concept in the 1970s and is often used in data warehousing.&nbsp;[†](#w-etl)

 Extreme Programming
 : A software development methodology which is intended to improve software quality and responsiveness to changing customer requirements.
 As a type of agile software development, XP advocates frequent releases in short development cycles, which is intended to improve productivity and introduce checkpoints where new customer requirements can be adopted.
 Other elements of Extreme Programming include programming in pairs or doing extensive code reviews, unit testing of all code, avoiding programming of features until they are actually needed, a flat management structure, code simplicity and clarity, expecting changes in the customer’s requirements as time passes and the problem is better understood, and frequent communication with the customer and among programmers.&nbsp;[†](#w-xp)